One Way Out (song)

 "One Way Out" is a blues song that was recorded in the early 1960s by both Sonny Boy Williamson II and Elmore James.
 A reworking of the song by G. L. Crockett, titled "It's a Man Down Here", appeared on the Billboard record charts in 1965.
+Its A Man Down There was recorded and released by The Sir Douglas Quintet in 1966.
 In 1971, the Allman Brothers Band recorded an updated live version of the song, which was included on their popular Eat a Peach album (1972).